 1 – Shoreline

 Despite the quests of Customs and the loot of Interchange I find Shoreline to be the best Tarkov map for beginners looking to learn the game on their PMC character.
 So why Shoreline?
 Most importantly you’ll find clearly defined points of interest that make learning the map and Scav spawns easier.
-In addition the Resort in the centre pulls the vast majority of PMCs towards it ensuring you can have free reign of the other locations and the associated loot that regularly makes it one of the easiest Tarkov maps particularly mid to late wipe.
+In addition the Resort in the centre pulls the vast majority of PMCs towards it ensuring you can have free reign of the other locations and the associated loot that regularly makes it one of the easiest Tarkov maps particularly mid to late stage of a Tarkov wipe.
 These locations are not short on loot either which are bolstered further by the insane amount of hidden stashes/caches across the map which will pay dividends to memorise and can spawn the majority of important and lucrative items that Tarkov has to offer making it the best map to start on Tarkov newcomers.

 Key Shoreline Locations (Marked Above)